gurvirdhillon/AAL-project/README.md

 * FitbitAPI
 * HTML & CSS

+I created a HTML page and had used expressJS to start my server.
+I had used javascript to respond to clicks and to provide responses to key tasks.
+I had used the FitbitAPI to communicate data of the users smart watch device.
+This had included things such as step count, heart rate, temperature and many other features that help the user in their daily activities.

 ## Installation dependencies

 This project relies on the use of Node as it has been devevloped as a web project.